daattali/beautiful-jekyll/Research.md

 [Spillover Effects in International Law: Evidence from Tax Planning](assets/taxplanning_WP.pdf) <br>
 David A. Lake Award for best paper presented at IPES 2020.

 [Does Transparency Improve Public Policy?
-Evidence from a Tax Incentive Transparency Initiative](assets/GASB_anon.pdf) (with Nathan M. Jensen)
+Evidence from a Tax Incentive Transparency Initiative](assets/gasb_anon_bjps.pdf) (with Nathan M. Jensen)<br>
+Under Review.

 ### Works in Progress

-_Firms, Diplomats, and Piecemeal Globalization: How Corporate Interests Shape International Institutions_ (Book Project)
+_Piecemeal Diplomacy: Globalization, Interest Groups, and the Atomization of Foreign Policy_ (Book Project)

 The Bureaucratic Origins of International Law (with Matt Malis)